luvnyen/gdp-labs-weekly-report-generator/README.md

 3. Configure your environment variables

 4. Configure your user data in [`user_data.py`](https://github.com/luvnyen/gdp-labs-weekly-report-generator/blob/main/core/user_data.py):
-   - Set your WFO (Work From Office) days using numbers 1-5 for Monday to Friday
+   - Set your WFO (Work From Office) and Out of Office days using numbers 1-5 for Monday to Friday
    - Update your learning activities with relevant URLs and progress
    - Add any ongoing issues or bugs you're tracking
    - Update metrics such as major/minor bugs found this month or within the last six months